 Results from similar studies using Simple Sequence Repeats markers in sweet potato diversity analysis have been reported and most of the differences in results have been ascribed to sample size, the number of Simple Sequence Repeats markers used and the source of materials.
-In this current analysis, low genetic diversity was observed among the accessions.
-This is in line with the findings of [19] in Java who reported similarity ranging from 15 to 78% between Indonesian accessions.
-The reason for the low diversity has been attributed to narrow geographic zone of collection of the cultivars.
-In contrast to the findings of this current analysis, moderate genetic diversity values have been reported in Uganda by [22] among 192 accessions, using 10 Simple Sequence Repeats markers, [15] in his own study revealed that sweet potato germplasm in Burkina Faso presented moderate to high diversity based on molecular and phenotypic assessment approaches, high Simple Sequence Repeats-based diversity has also been reported in China by [17] where the Jaccard's coefficient of similarity ranging from 0.400 to 0.938 was observed and [3] reported a high level of polymorphism which indicated a wide genetic diversity among the 40 sweet potato accessions tested with the 10 Simple Sequence Repeats primer pairs in India.
-The weak agreement between the morphological based data and the Simple Sequence Repeats based data was also confirmed by different duplicates identified by each of these approaches.
-The findings of the present study are in agreement with those of [13] in Kenya who compared morphological and SSR-based evaluation of diversity.
-The reason for this weak agreement could be as a result of the independent nature of morphological and molecular variations.
-From the molecular characterization, accession NC 10 showed distinct characteristics from the other accessions and occupied a different cluster all by itself.
-This shows that this accession may be a hybrid with distinct genetic characters.
-The results from this study has shown that Simple Sequence Repeats markers as one of the most widely used molecular markers in recent years are more advantageous over morphological markers as they are highly polymorphic, highly abundant, genetically co-dominant, and analytically simple.
+In this study, low genetic diversity was observed among the accessions which could probably be due to the fact that all the accessions used in this study were obtained in the same geographical region and few Simple Sequence Repeats markers (5) were used.
+This is in tandem with the findings of [21] who reported similarity values ranging from 15 to 78% between Indonesian accessions and attributed the low diversity observed in their study to narrow geographic zone of collection of the cultivars.
+In contrast to the low diversity observed in this current study, moderate genetic diversity values were reported among 192 accessions in Uganda using 10 Simple Sequence Repeats markers [25].
+Similarly, [17] in their own study revealed that sweet potato germplasm in Burkina Faso presented moderate to high diversity values based on molecular and phenotypic assessment approaches.
+This finding is in tandem with those of [19] who reported a very high diversity value among sweet potato accessions in China where the Jaccard's coefficient of similarity ranged from 0.400 to 0.938 using Simple Sequence Repeats-based markers.
+Also, [3] reported a high level of polymorphism among 40 sweet potato accessions tested with 10 Simple Sequence Repeats primer pairs in India.